AdobeDocs/campaign-classic.en/help/configuration/using/adding-additional-sql-functions.md

 If you wish to add functions to several different groups, you can make several `<group>  elements become tracked in the same list. </group>`

-Finally, a `<group>  element can contain the definition of one or several functions, that is the purpose of the package file.
-The  <function>   element is detailed in the following paragraph.  </function> </group>`
+Finally, a `<group>`  element can contain the definition of one or several functions, that is the purpose of the package file.
+The  `<function>`   element is detailed in the following paragraph.

 ## Function descriptor <function></function> {#function-descriptor--function-}